Consenting to a Medical Procedure in New South Wales

-Before undergoing a medical procedure in New South Wales, your doctor must obtain your consent.
+Before a medical professional performs a medical procedure on a patient, the patient must give their informed consent.
 This is because of the principle that everyone has an inviolable right to decide what happens to their body.
+This page deals with consenting to medical procedures in New South Wales.

-The Guardianship Act 1987 and Children and Young Persons (Care and Protection) Act 1998 are the relevant pieces of legislation governing consent for medical procedures in NSW.
+The Guardianship Act 1987 and Children and Young Persons (Care and Protection) Act 1998 are the relevant pieces of legislation governing consent to a medical procedures in NSW.

-Doctors are legally required to obtain your informed consent as part of their duty of care by explaining the following:
+Doctors are legally required to obtain a patient’s informed consent prior to providing medical treatment.
+This includes explaining the following:

-- Any possible risks, especially in the light of your age and health; and
+- Any risks, especially in the light of the patient’s age and health; and

 - The likely cost of the procedure.